mdinesh666/works/index.md

 <style>
   /* --- 1.
 LAYOUT OVERRIDES (Make it Wide) --- */

-  /* Hides the default theme header to use our custom one */ header.site-header { display: none !important; }
+  header.site-header { display: none !important; }

-  /* Forces the main container to be wide enough for 3 cards */ .wrapper {
+  .wrapper {
     max-width: 1200px !important;
     padding-left: 5% !important;